How to get from Medellin to Santa Marta

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.

-All flights to Santa Marta depart from Jose Maria Cordoba Airport (MDE), located 30 km from the city centre.
+All flights to Santa Marta depart from Jose María Cordova International Airport, located 20 km from the city centre.

 Step 2: Medellin to Santa Marta by Flight

-Step 3: Santa Marta airport to city centre
+Step 3: Santa Marta Airport to the City Centre

 Simon Bolivar International Airport in Santa Marta (SMR) is located 17 km from the city centre.

-To get to the city centre, you can take a taxi from right outside the airport for around 35,000 COP ($8.00).
-The ride is about 30 minutes.
+To get to your hotel, you can take a taxi from right outside the airport for around 35,000 COP ($9.50).
+The ride takes about 30 minutes.

 Medellin to Santa Marta by Bus